-The Office of the Commonwealth Ombudsman investigates complaints about the Department of Immigration and Border Protection (DIBP).
+The Office of the Commonwealth Ombudsman investigates complaints about the immigration functions of the Department of Home Affairs.
 We explore systemic issues that can arise from complaints.
 The complaints we receive are about general immigration matters like visa processing delays, detention issues and complaints about the Australian Border Force (ABF), such as customs-related issues.
 We also monitor the department’s compliance activities and detention centres.
-Monitoring of visa compliance activities involves looking at the issuing of warrants that allow DIBP officers to enter a home when there is a reasonable cause to believe that a person is residing unlawfully in Australia.
+Monitoring of visa compliance activities involves looking at the issuing of warrants that allow ABF officers to enter a home when there is a reasonable cause to believe that a person is residing unlawfully in Australia.
 We also regularly inspect immigration detention facilities.
 We have a statutory reporting function to report to the minister on people who have been detained for more than two years.

-In 2005, the department now known as the Department of Immigration and Border Protection became the focus of intense external scrutiny following its administration of two individual cases: one was an Australian permanent resident who was illegally detained; and the other was an Australian citizen who was illegally removed from Australia.
-Following an inquiry into those cases, the government expanded the Commonwealth Ombudsman’s role to have an Immigration Ombudsman function, providing external scrutiny of DIBP.
+In 2005, the department now known as the Department of Home Affairs became the focus of intense external scrutiny following its administration of two individual cases: one was an Australian permanent resident who was illegally detained; and the other was an Australian citizen who was illegally removed from Australia.
+Following an inquiry into those cases, the government expanded the Commonwealth Ombudsman’s role to have an Immigration Ombudsman function, providing external scrutiny of Department of Home Affairs.

 What the Immigration Ombudsman does

-We can investigate complaints about the administrative actions taken by DIBP and the ABF that are within our jurisdiction.
-Matters outside our jurisdiction include complaints arising from decisions made by the Minister for Immigration and Border Protection.
+We can investigate complaints about the administrative actions taken by the department and the ABF that are within our jurisdiction.
+Matters outside our jurisdiction include complaints arising from decisions made by the Minister for Home Affairs.

 When we receive a complaint, we will assess it to decide what action to take.
 We may decide not to investigate a complaint if: